yuly16/Scala-Native-GSoC-Report/readme.md

 * Build benchmarks for evaluating the performance of Scala Native, and create an automatic test script to measure the compilation and runtime performance: [scala-native-autotest](https://github.com/yuly16/scala-native-autotest)

-* Introduce incremental compilation to Scala Native, which reduces the build time by 21% on average.
-[Incremental Compilation PR link](https://github.com/scala-native/scala-native/pull/2777)
+* Introduce incremental compilation to Scala Native, which reduces the build time by 21% on average: [Incremental Compilation PR link](https://github.com/scala-native/scala-native/pull/2777).
+Currently all works are done, and it will be merged within one week.

 * Profile the optimizer of Scala Native.
-Based on the profile result, we decrease the memory cost and fix the issue that Scala Native is stuck when compiling very large projects on release mode.
-[Profiling optimizer PR link](https://github.com/scala-native/scala-native/pull/2819)
+Based on the profile result, we decrease the memory cost and fix the issue that Scala Native is stuck when compiling very large projects on release mode: [Profiling optimizer PR link](https://github.com/scala-native/scala-native/pull/2819) Currently all works are done, and now we are improving the code quality to make it easier to read.
+It will be merged within one week.

 * Investigate the feasibility of parallel optimization.
 The conclusion is that parallel optimization is nontrivial to implement in the current Scala Native optimizer.
 Finally, we will give some possible solutions to do parallel optimization in the future.